rosoema/resta-website/README.md

 # Resta (Restaurant Website)

-Professional, eye-catching, sleek and modern web design perfect for business in food & drink industry.
+Professional, eye-catching, sleek and modern web design perfect for businesses in food & drink industry.

 Complete with a menu, gallery, and even a reservation form page.